 Cheaper Child Care

-The income limit to get the maximum CCS is increasing.
-Families earning up to $80,000 will get an increased maximum CCS amount, from 85% to 90%.
+The income limit to get the maximum CCS has increased.
+Families earning up to $80,000 can get an increased maximum CCS amount, from 85% to 90%.

 If you already get CCS, you don’t need to do anything to get the increased rate.
 We’ll apply changes to your CCS automatically.

-Child Care Subsidy activity test changes for First Nations children
+Child Care Subsidy activity test changes for Aboriginal and Torres Strait Islander children

 Child Care Subsidy for Aboriginal and Torres Strait Islander children changed on 10 July 2023.
 The changes mean they can get at least 36 hours of subsidy per fortnight, regardless of the amount of recognised activity you do.

 Families will still pay an out-of-pocket cost to their child care service depending on their CCS percentage.